-In Proverbs 10: 4-5 Solomon tells us that lazy hands make for poverty, but diligent hands bring wealth.
+Lazy hands make for poverty, but diligent hands bring wealth.
 He who gathers crops in the summer is a prudent son but he who sleeps during harvest is a disgraceful son.
-This is one of many examples in Proverbs of praising diligence and hard work while condemning laziness.
+(NIV)

-In the painting, The Diligent Son is heading off to work as the morning sun casts it glow on a field of vegetables that are ready to pick.
+In the painting, The Diligent Son is heading off to work as the morning sun casts its glow on a field of vegetables that are ready to pick.
 He represents those who get knowledge and wisdom in the “harvest” days.
-He will earn the comfort and prosperity of his diligence.
+The Diligent Son will earn the comfort and prosperity of his diligence.
 However, the foolish or disgraceful son represented by the young man in the hammock will bear the shame of his laziness when he is old.